IBM-Cloud/terraform-provider-ibm/examples/openshift-data-foundation/satellite/odf-local/4.15/README.md

 ## Note

 * Users should only change the values of the variables within quotes, variables should be left untouched with the default values if they are not set.
+* `workerPools` takes a string containing comma separated values of the names of the workerpool you wish to enable ODF on.
+Specify either workerpool or worker nodes to select storage nodes.
+If none of them specified, ODF will install on all workers
 * `workerNodes` takes a string containing comma separated values of the names of the worker nodes you wish to enable ODF on.
 * During ODF Storage Template Update, it is recommended to delete all terraform related assignments before handed, as their lifecycle will be affected, during update new storage assignments are made back internally with new UUIDs.